6 Best Skin Brightening Products -- and the 4 Worst

 If radiant skin is your goal, see which products will get you there (and which ones won't get you past the starting line)

 Why: Readers say they were "disappointed in this product" because of its "thick, white, chalky consistency."
-One reader says, "It is so thick that you can't actually rub it all the way in, since it starts to clump up on the surface of your skin."
+One reader says, "It is so thick that you can't actually rub it all the way in."
 Another reader says it "made [her] look like a ghost, all chalky and powdery white."
 "I wanted to remove spots, but this stuff was way too thick and slimy," another reader complains.
-They say it is "gross smelling" and "does not do anything to lighten blotches."
+Reviewers say it smells "gross" and "does not do anything to lighten blotches."
 The general consensus?
 "Don't waste your money on this."

 Agree?
 Disagree?
 Write your review here.